Plant-keeper/PlantKeeper/README.md

 - **Sensor Integration**: Place a sensor in the pot of your plant to continuously monitor humidity levels, UV light exposure, and room temperature.
 These real-time metrics will be used to help you maintain a healthy plant environment.
-- **User-Friendly Web App**: Access the PROJECT system via an intuitive web application.
+- **User-Friendly Web App**: Access the PlantKeeper system via an intuitive web application.
 You can create your profile and after logging in, you can add new sensors to use and plants to monitor.
 You can choose the type of your plant from a selection and link it to its specific sensor, allowing for personalized monitoring.
 - **Plant Monitoring Dashboard**: View detailed information about each of your plants, including current humidity, solar